-41 On 25 June 1999, the Finance Committee approved a commitment of \$65,000,000 to the Fish Marketing Organization Loan Fund (FMOLF) to enable it to provide loans, at an interest rate of 3% per annum, to fishermen affected by the fishing moratorium in the South China Sea during June and July 1999.
+43 On 25 June 1999, the Finance Committee approved a commitment of \$65,000,000 to the Fish Marketing Organization Loan Fund (FMOLF) to enable it to provide loans, at an interest rate of 3% per annum, to fishermen affected by the fishing moratorium in the South China Sea during June and July 1999.
 The loans are for the fishermen to maintain and repair their fishing vessels for resumption of fishing operation after the moratorium.
 The FMOLF had drawn \$46,645,000 by 31 March 2000 and there will be no further drawdown as the loans are made available for 1999-2000 only.
-It is estimated that by 31 March 2001, the FMOLF will have repaid \$35,304,000.
-In 2001-02, the estimated repayments are \$11,341,000.
+It is estimated that the FMOLF will have fully repaid all the loans by 31 March 2002.